August-Ine/Blog-post-website/README.md

 # Blog Post Website
 Blog Post Website is a Node.js and Express.js application that allows users to publish blog posts and read them.
 It uses the EJS templating engine to dynamically generate HTML pages based on data from the server.
-The application also uses the MongoDB database to store blog post data.

 ## Installation
 To install the application, follow these steps: